testssl/openssl-1.0.2.bad/README.md

 `OpenSSL_1_0_2-stable` branch.
 The source from the official branch is merged on a regular base.

-The main reason of the fork is to include ChaCha20, Poly1305, other (experimental/insecure) ciphers, and to add some extra features to s_client.
+The main reason of the fork is to include (the old) ChaCha20, Poly1305, other (experimental/insecure) ciphers, and to add some extra features to s_client.
 It should compile 'as least as good' as the official `OpenSSL_1_0_2-stable` branch.